 Members of Congress are also actively considering these issues, and we have seen legislation introduced around IoT security, vulnerability disclosure, DHS’ role in cybersecurity and other emerging issues.

-Please join us tomorrow from 1pm to 3pm ET as AT&T hosts a cybersecurity event to explore these issues in more detail.
-The program will feature remarks from AT&T Senior Vice President and Chief Security Officer Bill O’Hern, as well as Jeanette Manfra, Assistant Secretary, Office of Cybersecurity and Communications for the U.S. Department of Homeland Security.
-A panel discussion with several cybersecurity policy experts will follow.
-You can register for the event and watch the live stream here.
+Earlier his month, AT&T hosted a cybersecurity event to explore these issues in more detail.
+The program featured remarks from AT&T Senior Vice President and Chief Security Officer Bill O’Hern, as well as Jeanette Manfra, Assistant Secretary, Office of Cybersecurity and Communications for the U.S. Department of Homeland Security.
+A panel discussion with several cybersecurity policy experts followed.
+You can watch the event here.